Zardari9/Resturant/README.md

-this is a fronted project of a simple restruant page
+this is a simple fronted project of a website of restruant page.